How to combat the impact of rising interest rates and get ahead

 Refinance to another bank

-To extend your mortgage term, talk to your bank first and if they can’t help you could explore the option of refinancing to another bank.
+To change your mortgage term, talk to your bank first and if they can’t help, you could explore the option of refinancing to another bank.
 Banks tend to be reluctant to extend the terms of their current mortgages, so you may have more luck negotiating a more favourable term with a new bank.

 Even if you aren’t looking to extend the term of your mortgage, refinancing to a new bank can still work in your favour due to current cash incentives.
-Some banks are offering a cashback of 1% of the value of your mortgage, which can go some way toward lessening the impact of the increase in interest rates.
+Most banks will offer some form of cashback as an incentive to switch your banking to theirs – this can go some way toward lessening the impact of the increase in interest rates, cover the legal fees of switching, or just be a nice added bonus of switching to a bank with better rates.

-However, your current bank may charge you a break fee for breaking your current mortgage, so any financial benefits you get from switching will need to be weighed against that.
+However, your current bank may charge you a break fee for breaking your current mortgage, you may encounter cash reward clawbacks, or have to pay new valuation fees when making the switch.
+So, any financial benefits you get will need to be weighed against any associated costs.

 Restructure your mortgage

 You can also build extra flexibility into your mortgage by adding a revolving or offset credit to your mortgage structure.
-But these aren’t for everyone, and they incur a higher interest rate than fixed-term mortgages, so they require a solid plan and discipline to use them effectively.
+But these aren’t for everyone.
+They incur a higher interest rate than fixed-term mortgages, so require a solid plan and discipline to use them effectively (especially when mortgage rates are on the higher side).

 Used correctly, they offer another opportunity to divert additional funds onto your mortgage without incurring penalties for paying it off faster than your bank may like.
 And they offer flexibility by having that money available to you in case unexpected expenses arise.